Essential Vocabulary for Travelers Exploring India

 • 100 - Sau (सौ)

-I remember a fun story I heard from a friend.
-On a trip to Jaipur, a traveler once tried to haggle by saying “Paanch sau nahi, paanch sau bees” (पाँच सौ नहीं, पाँच सौ बीस).
-The vendor burst out laughing because they’d added 20 rupees instead of lowering the price.
-A lesson in humor and math!
+Here's a fun story: On a trip to Jaipur, a tourist once tried to haggle by saying “Paanch sau nahi, paanch sau bees” (पाँच सौ नहीं, पाँच सौ बीस).
+The vendor burst out laughing because they’d added 20 rupees instead of trying to lower the price.
+Way not to bargain!

 Getting Around